sailing ships Sagres, Kruzenstern and Europa at the start of tall ships race in Halifax

 Etoile has a sistership Belle Poule.
 Vessels are training ships for the French Navy.
 Built 1932, France Length: 37.50 m Beam: 7.40 m Sails: 425 sq.m

 The weather was great during the event, and a massive number of visitors roamed the waterfront.
 People were able to go on board, see, touch, smell, and feel the magic of a tall ship.
 The Grande finale was the Parade of Sail.
-The layout of Halifax harbor and waterfront is perfect for viewing the Parade of Sail and taking sailing photos.
+The layout of Halifax Harbor and waterfront is perfect for viewing the Parade of Sail and taking sailing photos.
 There was plenty of space to accommodate every spectator, and ships could easily maneuver close to the stands.

 RFA Largs Bay steaming large navy ship